$\delta$-Forms on Lubin--Tate Space: Tropical Spaces

 For the converse, we first note that we may assume $T$ to be of some tridegree $(p,q,c)$ because $T$ is balanced if and only if each of its trihomogeneous components is.
 Let $τ\in \mcX^c$ as above, let $U\subseteq X$ be open and let $ϕ\in L(U)$ be a linear function with constant restriction $ϕ\vert_{τ\cap U}$ that we would like to check the balancing condition \eqref{eq:balanced_polyhedral_current} for.
 Working locally, we may assume $ϕ$ to be defined on all of $X$.
 Take $K = \bigcup_{τ\subseteq σ \in \mcX_n} σ$ and $f = (x_1,\ldots,x_r, ϕ)$.
 Then $τ^\circ\subset K\setminus \partial K$ and $τ = f^{-1}(f(τ))$ because each restriction $f\vert_σ$, $σ\in \mcX$, is injective.
 Comparing the balancing condition \eqref{eq:balanced_polyhedral_current} for $τ$ and $ϕ$ in $T$, and for $f(τ)$ and the last coordinate on $\mbR^{r+1}$ in $f_*T$ finishes the proof. \end{proof}

 \begin{rmk} We would have liked to prove Prop. \ref{prop:balanced_equiv_polyhedral_deriv} by reduction to the case of $\mbR^r$ in \cite{Mih_trop_inter} instead of repeating an argument from there.
-However, one cannot check if a current is polyhedral by looking at all its linear push forwards.
+However, one cannot check if a current is polyhedral by looking at all its linear pushforwards.

 For example, consider the polyhedral set $X = σ_1 \cup σ_2 \cup σ_3\subseteq \mbR^2$ with

 and endow it with the sheaf of linear functions $L$ that is generated by projection $p_1$ to the first coordinate.
 Let $φ$ be a smooth function on $\mbR_{>0}$ that is $L^1$ for the Lebesgue measure.
 Consider the following functional on pws $(1,1)$-forms on $X$: